ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 Common Community Physics Package
 ------------------------------------

 The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`__ (:term:`CCPP`) supports interoperable atmospheric physics and land surface model options.
 Atmospheric physics are a set of numerical methods describing small-scale processes such as clouds, turbulence, radiation, and their interactions.
-The upcoming MRW App release includes four physics suites and :term:`stochastic<Stochastic physics>` options to represent model uncertainty.
+The MRW App currently includes the ``GFS_v17_p8`` physics suite and :term:`stochastic<Stochastic physics>` options to represent model uncertainty.

 ..
    COMMENT: It seems like all but the GFS v16 are designed only for high resolution grids... so why are we including them with this release?
 It seems like GFS v16 would be more appropriate for the MRW App.